2018 January Research Updates for Ag Professionals

-Agronomists, ag salespeople (seeds, chemicals, fertilizers), crop consultants, crop production specialists, regional extension educators, agriculture government agency personnel, farm managers, and anyone else who would benefit from some agricultural professional training.
+Agronomists, ag salespeople (seeds, chemicals, fertilizers), crop consultants, crop production specialists, Extension educators, agriculture government agency personnel, farm managers, and anyone else who would benefit from some professional training.

-Questions regarding the program content, or disability accommodations, can be directed to Dave Nicolai, Program Director, (612) 625-2778, firstname.lastname@example.org.
+Questions regarding the program content, or disability accommodations, can be directed to Dave Nicolai, Program Coordinator, (612) 625-2778 or email@example.com.